 |On this page…|

-You can choose the plot type from the Plot Type drop-down list.
 The following types of plots are available for viewing and evaluating the estimation:

 Measured and simulated — Plot empirical data against simulated data.